simonqv/INDA/README.md

 > **Assistant's other note:** That's _one column per quicksort variation_, not
 > one aggregated column for all of them.

-† [Arrays.sort(int[] a)](http://grepcode.com/file_/repository.grepcode.com/java/root/jdk/openjdk/8u40-b25/java/util/Arrays.java/?v=source)
+† [Arrays.sort(int[] a)](https://zgrepcode.com/java/openjdk/10.0.2/java.base/java/util/arrays.java#L-144)
-is from the Java standard library, and for your interest, it also uses Quicksort, but with a dual-pivot variation :-)
+is from the Java standard library, and for your interest, it also uses Quicksort, but with a dual-pivot variation with lots of optimisations :-)

 #### Report
 Finally, you should prepare a short report.
 The report will contain the following sections (a template can be found in `docs`):

-1. Characteristics and complexity of Quicksort algorithm
+1. Origins, characteristics and complexity of Quicksort algorithm
 2. Explanation of each Quicksort variation you implemented
 3. Explanation of each test you performed and how you ensured accurate results
 4. Presentation of results using tables and appropriate charts for all tests